rust-unofficial/too-many-lists/src/fifth-layout.md

 Please.
 No.

-No instead we're going to go off the rails and use *raw pointers*.
+No, instead we're going to go off the rails and use *raw pointers*.
 Our layout is going to look like this:

 ```rust ,ignore